smealum/regionthree/README.md

 # regionthree

-region free loader for 3DS/3DSXL/2DS on firmware versions 9.0-9.4
+region free loader for 3DS/3DSXL/2DS on firmware versions 9.0-9.4 this also allows you to bypass mandatory gamecard firmware updates

 loads games from other regions and runs them in YOUR language if possible !